Skip to content

 If you’ve disabled the location toggle button, you won’t receive the request to allow or block location from the sites.

-Location Permission in Chrome iPhone
+Configure Location Access for Chrome on iPhone

 Similarly, we can enable or disable the location permission with Chrome for iPhone or iPad.